IdentityPython/idpy-oidc/doc/server/contents/clients.rst

 token_usage_rules
 -----------------

 There are usage rules for tokens.
-Rules are set per token type (the basic set is authorization_code, refresh_token, access_token and id_token).
+Rules are set per token type (the basic set of tokens are authorization_code, refresh_token, access_token and id_token).
 The possible rules are:

-+ how many times they can be used
++ how many times a token can be used
 + if other tokens can be minted based on this token
 + how fast they expire